 - Sharpen grammar knowledge and usage

-Stave off the summer slide, build vocabulary, and increase reading comprehension with our Talented and Gifted program!
+Stave off the summer slide, build vocabulary, and increase reading comprehension with Kids Academy Summer Camp!
 Start your free trial today to access thousands of teacher-crafted learning activities!

 You can think of reading as a key that unlocks the door to learning across all domains.
 Improving literacy skills will help your child learn across the curriculum, poising them for success in science, social studies, math, and more!

 Ways to Involve Kids in Summer Reading

 When it comes to reading to your kids, or letting kids read to you, the most important thing you can do is to ensure that you are raising readers who love to read!
 Some kids naturally love to read, while others struggle to stay interested, or have learning difficulties that make them reluctant.
 If your child has difficulty pronouncing letters, the alphabet worksheets will help him.
 Let’s take a look at ways to get kids passionate about reading!

 Mix in reading during everyday activities